ncomputers/zi300/docs/modules/modules_base_camera.md

 ## Default Backend Order
-When ``BaseCameraStream`` derivatives are selected via ``open_capture``, the library now attempts FFmpeg first and falls back to GStreamer.
+When ``BaseCameraStream`` derivatives are selected via ``open_capture``, the library attempts FFmpeg first.
 OpenCV is reserved for on-demand dashboard display only.

 ## Key Functions
 None